adkinsrs/TeamsnapToMeetupSyncer/README.md

 # TeamsnapToMeetupSyncer

+UPDATE: I am quickly discontinuing this project.
+I attempted to register for use of the Meetup OAuth API, which was denied because I do not have a paid Meetup Pro account.
+Because I refuse to pay a fee to work on a side project like this, I am going to abandon work on it.

 I'm tired of having to fill out two different calendars for events.
 Let's sync events i'm attending on teamsnap to meetup

 ## Steps to take if you are missing certain pieces of information in your config.ini file